andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">About That Whole Nudity Thing</h4>
 I'll admit, when I first saw the video of the Paris performance with *full nudity* I felt an initial jolt of anxiety mixed with excitement mixed with trepidation.
-The trepidation quickly evolved into a buzz of immature mirthfulness.
+The trepidation quickly evolved into a silly buzz of immature mirthfulness.
 I dispatched a flurry of text messages to my similarly puerile pals full of cosmopolitan aphorisms such as "hanging dong" in an attempt to encourage their attendance.
 My only preparation for the nudity was a strict diet